edX: Innovative Online Learning

 Discussion Board

 The classes also have a discussion board attached for the students and the curators to interact with each other.
-That works best when you are in a course that is currently ‘live’ and launching new parts every week.
+That works best when you are in a course currently ‘live’ and launching new parts every week.
 You can exchange thoughts with real people and ask or answer questions that might be going around.
-This is truly unique about online education and you can actually meet people and make friends with the same interests.
+Online education is unique; you can meet people and make friends with the same interests.

 Courses

-There are more than 200 courses currently available and they keep adding new ones across all the subjects listed above.
-Below I have picked you a few choices that I considered to check into because I thought they are very interesting.
+There are more than 200 courses currently available, and they keep adding new ones across all the subjects listed above.
+Below, I have picked a few choices that I considered checking into because I thought they were exciting.

 • CS50x: Introduction to Computer Science